Preetam-Kr24/Preetam-kr/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning C/C++
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me --> Through e-mail
+- 📫 How to reach me --> preetam.kr7@gmail.com
 <!---
 Preetam-kr/Preetam-kr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.